JohnKendrick/PDielec/Sphinx/software.rst

 Software components
 ===================

-There are three programs within the PDielec package.  *Pdielec* and *preader* are command line programs and *PDGui* is a graphical interface to the features of the PDielec package.
+There are two programs within the PDielec package.  *Preader* is a command line program and *PDGui* a graphical interface to the features of the PDielec package.

 PDGui